- 1 E-Liquid and Vaping

 The most effective way of quitting is to use a medication

-such as nicotine replacement therapy or it could be electronic cigarettes combined with behavioural support so the type you get in the stop smoking services.
+such as nicotine replacement therapy or it could be electronic cigarettes combined with behavioral support so the type you get in the stop smoking services.

 Interestingly, we’re just not seeing that in the data we have.
 The first thing to emphasise is that smoking rates are going down across the UK in both adults and in young people.